jaygray0919/spx1/docs/term-vocab.rst

 .. _terms-context

    Context
       Discourse that surrounds a language unit and helps to determine its interpretation.
-For the USDA project, the Context of the language unit is Food.
+For the project, the Context of the language unit is Food.
 In other words, the Domain-of-Context is Food.

 .. _terms-vocabulary